Monday, April 25, 2011

 With 35 million blogs here in China, it feels appropriate to post something on Rawls & Me as I land in Beijing.
 But the simple fact that I need to use an encrypted network tunnel to get this post up also says something about blogging from China.

-Today, I have been visiting the Faculty of Law at Tsinghua University which will be our partner in the EU-funded exchange programme that I am working on this summer.
+Today, I have been visiting the Faculty of Law at Tsinghua University which will be our partner in the EU-funded exchange programme that I am taking part in this summer.

 After the conference euphoria in London last week (see previous post), I went up to Stockholm for Easter to see my sister and her boyfriend.
 As often, we ushered into long political debates about everything from the mechanisms of labour markets to cultural politics.
 I like these debates since they let me be wholeheartedly "Left" whereas I otherwise often have to defend more market-liberal views.
 The funny thing is that my sister's boyfriend in his turn is considered leftish by his colleagues at work...
 Talk about relative denominations.
 Except politics, we also went for a run in the forest and a nice walk on Söder.